AleksK1NG/Transactional_Outbox_with_Spring_and_Kotlin/README.md

-### Transactional Outbox Pattern implementation with Spring 👋✨💫
+### Transactional Outbox Pattern implementation with Spring and Kotlin 👋✨💫

 #### 👨‍💻 Full list what has been used:
 [Spring Boot 3](https://spring.io/) web framework <br/>